mediacurrent/decoupled_drupal/javascript/destructuring/promises.md

   });
 ```

 Async/await provides the same functionality as promises but with a different syntax that is generally considered cleaner.
 To make a function asynchronous, add the `async` keyword before it.
 The `await` keyword makes JavaScript wait until the promise settles and returns its result.
-It can only be used inside an `async` function.
+This enables us to make variables and other items dependent on asynchronous data.
+The `await` keyword can only be used inside an `async` function.

 ```javascript
 const horseName = 'Juanita';